terminalofcats/terminal/examples/dialin-chatbot/README.md

 A Dockerfile is included in this demo for convenience.
 Here is an example of how to build and deploy your bot to [fly.io](https://fly.io).

 *Please note: This demo spawns agents as subprocesses for convenience / demonstration purposes.
 You would likely not want to do this in production as it would limit concurrency to available system resources.
-For more information on how to deploy your bots using VMs, refer to the Pipecat documentation.*
+For more information on how to deploy your bots using VMs, refer to the Cat Terminal documentation.*

 ### Build the docker image